WindowsVista42/Advent-of-Code-2023/Day2-Text/README.md

 # Day2-Text
-This is a simple rewrite of my day 2 solution to use the `Text` module
+This is a simple rewrite of my day 2 solution to use the `Text` package